Downtown Bentonville Inc. is the organizer of First Friday, the Bentonville Farmers Market, and the annual Christmas Parade.

 “One day we just noticed there were a bunch of chess boards and thought we’d start playing,” Hudson said.

-Among them was Xander Saravia, who’s been playing since he was six years old and has been a competitive chess coach in the past.
+Among them was Xander Saravia, who’s been playing since he was six years old and was previously a competitive chess coach.
 He brings his own board, along with timers that are used to speed up the game by limiting each turn.
-He gets plenty of practice at home, but says the gathering offers something different.
+He gets plenty of practice at home, but says Chess Club offers something different.

 “This does not fill the chess need, it fills the social need,” he said.
 “I’m being able to be out here, find people on the street, spread the love for chess, spread the love for Bentonville.”